kleber-swf/deepmerge-json/README.md

 ### $prepend

-Similarly, you can use the property `$prepend` to add elements to the beginning of the "left" array.
+Similarly, you can use `$prepend` operation to add elements to the beginning of the "left" array.

 ```js
 const left = [0, 1, 2];